Skip to main content

 GE-Front-Control-Installed-showing-counter-tops

-You can place a front control at the end of your kitchen like a freestanding range because it does have finished sides.
+You can place a front control at the end of your kitchen like a freestanding range due to the finished sides.

 Remember: A slide-in range's sides are unfinished.